 If you would like to request repurchase of your shares, please contact us at 855-9-CANTOR to receive required repurchase forms and instructions concerning required signatures.
 Certain broker dealers require that their clients make repurchase requests through their broker dealer, so please contact your broker dealer first if you want to request repurchase of your shares.
 Stockholders may request that we redeem all or any portion of their shares as of the close of business of the last calendar day of each full calendar month (the "Repurchase Date") at the most recently announced NAV per share for the class of shares being repurchased.
 To have their shares repurchased, stockholders' repurchase requests and required documentation must be received by us in "good order" by 4:00 p.m.
 Eastern time on the second to last business day of the applicable month.
-If a repurchase Date at the NAV applicable to that month (subject to the 5% holding discount), unless such request is withdrawn prior to that Repurchase Date.
-Stockholders will generally have at least 20 business days (from the last business day of the applicable month) during which to decide whether to request the repurchase of their shares as of the end of the current month.
+If a repurchase request is received after such time, the repurchase order will be executed on the next month's Repurchase Date at the NAV applicable to that month (subject to the 5% holding discount), unless such request is withdrawn prior to that Repurchase Date.
+Stockholders will generally have at least 20 business days (from the last business day of the previous month to the second to last business day of the applicable month) during which to decide whether to request the repurchase of their shares as of the end of the current month.
 Repurchase requests received and processed by our transfer agent on a business day, but after the close of business on that day or on a day that is not a business day, will be deemed received on the next business day.